jessarcher/laracon-2020-examples/README.md

 # Laracon 2020 Examples

-This is just a standard Vue-CLI app with Vue 3 and vue-router installed.
+This is just a standard Vue-CLI app with Vue 3, vue-router, and Tailwind CSS installed.

 I've created a few different pages to demonstrate (and validate) some of the techniques I talk about in my Laracon 2020 talk.